ExtremeFLOW/neko/doc/pages/dev_patterns.md

 ## B. Scope

 1. Always use `only` when `using` something from another module.
 The `neko` module is an exception and imports everything.

-This is done so that the `.usr` files need only `use` the `neko` module to get access to everything.
+   This latter is done so that the `.usr` files need only `use` the `neko` module to get access to everything.

 2. All modules must have `implicit none` at module level.